Maidensgrove

 Maidensgrove is a hamlet above the Stonor valley in the Chiltern Hills, adjacent to Russell's Water common.
 It is about 5 mi northwest of Henley-on-Thames in South Oxfordshire, England.
 There is a 16th-century public house called The Five Horseshoes at nearby Upper Maidensgrove.
-The Chiltern Way and Oxfordshire Way long-distance paths pass close by and the Warburg Nature Reserve is to the south.
+The Chiltern Way and Oxfordshire Way long-distance paths pass close by, with several other walks through the village, and the Warburg Nature Reserve is to the south.